-- Responsible for the City's investment property portfolio including acquisitions, divestments, property management and leasing - Responsible for the City's social property portfolio, including community groups and clubs - Responsible for planned and unplanned maintenance of City buildings, excluding Lords - Responsible for capital projects to City buildings - Responsible for the City's commercial carparks, including revenue generation and parking controls
+- Responsible for the City's investment property portfolio including acquisitions, divestments, property management and leasing - Responsible for the City's social property portfolio, including community groups and clubs - Responsible for planned and unplanned maintenance of City buildings, - Responsible for capital projects to City buildings - Responsible for the City's commercial carparks, including revenue generation and parking controls

-Finance and Governance Services
+Finance Services

-Incorporates rates, accounts payable, accounts receivable, governance, procurement, and budget and financial management.
+Incorporates rates, accounts payable, accounts receivable, procurement, budget and financial management.
 The main areas of activity include:

-- Providing financial information to management, elected members and other stakeholders such as community members and government bodies - Levy all rates notices for Council after the adoption of the annual budget - Processing and payment of supplier invoices - Raising and receiving money owed to the city - Monitoring the debt recovery process - Managing the city's insurance portfolio - Providing governance advice to the organisation - Compiling and distributing council and standing committee agendas and minutes
+- Providing financial information to management, elected members and other stakeholders such as community members and government bodies. - Levy all rates notices for Council after the adoption of the annual budget. - Processing and payment of supplier invoices. - Raising and receiving money owed to the city. - Monitoring the debt recovery process. - Managing the city's insurance portfolio. - Maintenance of the Strategic Financial Plan. - Providing procurement support and advice to the organisation to ensure compliance with legislation and policy.